 3. The amount of money you are able to spend.
 Price may be a major consideration when deciding which loom to purchase.
 Small looms start around $130 and large floor looms can cost over $4,400.
 Don’t be scared away!
 You will find something in your price range.
 It is worth it to contact any local weavers' guilds within driving distance of your house.
 Sometimes they have recommendations of local places to consult or they may know of someone selling a used loom for cheaper than the retail price.
 If you are really lucky, someone may be giving away their loom for free.
 Don't forget to factor in any additional costs of items that you may want to purchase.
 If you are starting from scratch and buying a floor or table loom, you will need a warp board, shuttles, a sley hook, and lease sticks to begin with.
 Sometimes if a weaver is no longer interested in weaving, they will give you all of their supplies for reasonably cheap.
 Figure out which items need to be purchased upfront and what can be put off for the future.

 4. Where you want to take your loom.
 Maybe you don't want to take it out of the house.
 But, after purchasing my first Rigid Heddle loom, I found out that a lot of workshops and classes require looms with at least 4 and sometimes 8 harnesses.
 Unfortunately, my sweet and simple Rigid Heddle did not fit within that category so I could not take advantage of a lot of the classroom experiences.
-If you are new to weaving, you probably want to participate in workshops, so a table loom is a great way to start.
+If you are new to weaving, you may want to participate in workshops, so a table loom is a great way to start.

-For a first loom, I recommend finding a used table or floor loom that is in good condition.
+A used table or floor loom that is in good condition may suit your needs.
 Contacting a local weavers' guild to see if anyone is looking to sell their loom can be an incredibly affordable option.
 You could also call local yarn stores to see if they know of local places to purchase looms.